wp-plugins/custom-content-type-manager/readme.txt

 6. Once you have defined custom fields for a content type and you have activated that content type, those custom fields will show up when you edit a new post.
 Here's what the custom fields look like when I create a new "Movie" post.

 == Changelog ==

+= 0.8.1 =
+* Fixes problem saving posts.
+The problem had to do with wp-nonces and the admin referrer was being checked, but not generated, so the check failed.
+Oops.

 = 0.8.0 =
 * Initial public release.
 Collaborators can check out code at http://code.google.com/p/wordpress-custom-content-type-manager/